-If the IC method of protection has been used while ship construction, application of combustible materials may be allowed for doors separating cabins from internal sanitary spaces such as showers.
+If the method IC of protection has been used while ship construction, application of combustible materials may be allowed for doors separating cabins from internal sanitary spaces such as showers.

-2.3.6 The doors installed in the bulkheads bounding machinery spaces of category A shall be self-closing and adequately gastight.
-"A" class doors approved without the sill being part of the frame, which are installed on or after 1 July 2010, shall be installed such that the gap under the door does not exceed 12 mm, and a non-combustible sill shall be installed under the door such that floor coverings do not extend beneath the closed door.

-"B" class doors approved without the sill being part of the frame, which are installed on or after 1 July 2010, shall be installed such that the gap under the door does not exceed 25 mm.

-2.3.7 The doors required to be self-closing shall not be equipped with locking devices.
+- 2.3.6 The doors installed in the bulkheads bounding machinery spaces of category A shall be self-closing and adequately gastight.
+"A" class doors approved without the sill being part of the frame shall be installed such that the gap under the door does not exceed 12 mm, and a non-combustible sill shall be installed under the door such that floor coverings do not extend beneath the closed door.
+"B" class doors approved without the sill being part of the frame shall be installed such that the gap under the door does not exceed 25 mm. - 2.3.7 The doors required to be self-closing shall not be equipped with locking devices.
 However, locking devices may be used equipped with remotely controlled release mechanisms.

-2.3.8 In the corridor bulkheads ventilation openings may be permitted in and under the doors of cabins and public spaces.
+- 2.3.8 In the corridor bulkheads ventilation openings may be permitted in and under the doors of cabins and public spaces.
 Ventilation openings are also permitted in "B" class doors leading to sanitary rooms, studies, pantries, lockers and storerooms.
 Except for the permitted below, openings shall be provided in the lower portion of such doors only.
-If such ventilation opening is located in or under the door, the total net area of such opening shall not exceed 0,05 m.
-Alternatively, balancing duct made of non-combustible material and located below sanitary room is allowed to be arranged between the cabin and the corridor if an area of its cross section does not exceed $0,05 \text{ m}^2$ .
-Ventilation openings except the ones located under the door shall be fitted with grills made of non-combustible material.

-2.3.9 All bulkheads required to be "B" class divisions within accommodation spaces, shall extend from deck to deck and to the hull shell or other boundaries.
-However, if the continuous "B" class ceilings or linings are fitted on both sides of the bulkhead the bulkhead may terminate at the continuous ceiling or lining.

-2.3.10 For the purpose of application of the requirements of 2.1.1.7, 2.1.1.8 and 2.1.1.10 it is necessary to follow Fig. 2.3.10 and Tables 2.3.10-1 and 2.3.10-2.
-Table 2.3.10-1 is used for the method IC, Table 2.3.10-2 is used for the methods IIC and IIIC.
+If such ventilation opening is located in or under the door, the total net area of such opening shall not exceed 0,05 m2.
+Alternatively, balancing duct made of non-combustible material and located below sanitary room is allowed to be arranged between the cabin and the corridor if an area of its cross section does not exceed 0,05 m2.
+Ventilation openings except the ones located under the door shall be fitted with grills made of non-combustible material. - 2.3.9 All bulkheads required to be "B" class divisions within accommodation spaces, shall extend from deck to deck and to the hull shell or other boundaries.
+However, if the continuous "B" class ceilings or linings are fitted on both sides of the bulkhead the bulkhead may terminate at the continuous ceiling or lining. - 2.3.10 For the purpose of application of the requirements of $\underline{2.1.1.7}$, $\underline{2.1.1.8}$ and $\underline{2.1.1.10}$ it is necessary to follow Fig. $\underline{2.3.10}$ and Tables $\underline{2.3.10-1}$ and $\underline{2.3.10-2}$.
+Table $\underline{2.3.10-1}$ is used for the method IC, Table $\underline{2.3.10-2}$ is used for the methods IIC and IIIC.